-- While the FY22 Adopted Budget shows a decrease of \$32,996 in Behavioral Health funding, it remains static as certain costs have been redistributed into other departments where appropriate such as the Sheriff's Office, Emergency Services, and Public Health. - Effective July 1, 2016, CenterPoint Human Services merged with Cardinal Innovations Healthcare.
+- While the FY22 Recommended Budget shows a decrease of \$32,996 in Behavioral Health funding, it remains static as certain costs have been redistributed into other departments where appropriate such as the Sheriff's Office, Emergency Services, and Public Health. - Effective July 1, 2016, CenterPoint Human Services merged with Cardinal Innovations Healthcare.
 Through negotiations with Cardinal Innovations Healthcare, it was agreed that the County allocation to Cardinal would be \$4,026,677, which is the amount the County allocated to CenterPoint Human Services in the past for what was termed "Authority Services". - Several programs continue to receive County dollars and will be managed by Cardinal Innovations.
 Additionally, several programs will receive County dollars and will be managed by the County, including the Stepping Up program through Public Health and the Mobile Integrated Healthcare Program through Emergency Services.
-A full list of the allocations can be found in the General Fund section of the document. - In FY21, the Board of Commissioners voted to begin the disengagement process with Cardinal Innovations after Cardinal failed to provide County residents with the services they are entitled to receive.
+A full list of the allocations can be found in the General Fund section of the document.

+• In FY21, the Board of Commissioners voted to begin the disengagement process with Cardinal Innovations after Cardinal failed to provide County residents with the services they are entitled to receive.
 The County has elected to engage with Partners Behavioral Health Management, subject to approval by the Secretary of the North Carolina Department of Health and Human Services.
 However, the process of disengagement will take time so the County will continue to work with Cardinal Innovations in FY22.

-- The FY22 Adopted Budget for Public Health makes up 90.1% of the Health Service Area.
-For FY22, net County dollars are increasing \$402,486 or 2.9% over the FY21 Adopted Budget.
-Expenditures are increasing \$959,376, offset by increased revenue of \$556,890.
-Expenditures are increasing primarily in Personal Services, accounting for \$465,383 of the increase. - The department submitted four Alternate Service Level requests including a request for two Full-Time School Health Nurses to impact the student to nurse ratio within the Winston-Salem/Forsyth County School system, an Environmental Health Specialist, a Men's Health Coordinator, and a Neighborhood Equity Atlas.
-Funding for the Neighborhood Equity Atlas and the Men's Health Coordinator was included in the FY22 Adopted Budget.
+- The FY22 Recommended Budget for Public Health makes up 90.0% of the Health Service Area.
+For FY22, net County dollars are increasing \$232,270 or 1.7% over the FY21 Adopted Budget.
+Expenditures are actually increasing \$789,160, offset by increased revenue.
+Expenditures are increasing primarily in Personal Services, accounting for \$411,917 of the increase. - The department submitted three Alternate Service Level requests including a request for two Full-Time School Health Nurses to impact the student to nurse ratio within the Winston-Salem/Forsyth County School system, an Environmental Health Specialist, and a Men's Health Coordinator.
 Additional information on these requests can be found in the appendices. - As referenced above in the Behavioral Health Services discussion, the Stepping Up program continues to be funded as does the Polysubstance Health Educator.